kiniaravind25/BANK-APPLICATION/README.md

 # BANK-APPLICATION

-Java backend Project for Bank Application
+Java backend project for a Bank Application where users can:
+- Add an account
+- Deposit amount
+- Withdraw amount
+- Delete their account